Lee Pace

 Lee Grinner Pace (born March 25, 1979) is an American actor.
 He starred as Thranduil the Elvenking in The Hobbit trilogy and as Joe MacMillan in the period drama television series Halt and Catch Fire.
 He has also appeared in the Marvel Cinematic Universe as Ronan the Accuser, a role he first played in Guardians of the Galaxy and reprised in Captain Marvel.
-Pace earned a 2008 Emmy nomination for his portrayal of Ned in the comedy-drama Pushing Daisies.
-Since 2021, he has starred as the galactic emperor Brother Day in the Foundation television series, based on the stories of Isaac Asimov.
+His other notable television role includes voicing Thragg in the animated series Invincible.
+Pace earned a 2008 Emmy nomination for his portrayal of Ned in the comedy drama television series Pushing Daisies.
+Since 2021, he has starred as the galactic emperor Brother Day in the science fiction television series Foundation, based on the stories of Isaac Asimov.

 Early life

 Pace was born in Chickasha, Oklahoma, to Charlotte, a schoolteacher, and James, an engineer.
 He has a brother and a sister.
 As a child, Pace spent several years in Saudi Arabia, where his father worked in the oil business; the family later moved to Houston, Texas.
 He was raised Catholic.

 Pace attended Klein High School in Spring, Texas, a suburb of Houston, with actor Matt Bomer.
 Pace briefly stopped attending high school to act at Houston's Alley Theatre before returning to graduate.
 At the Alley, he appeared in productions of The Spider's Web and The Greeks.

 In 1997, he was accepted by the Juilliard School's Drama Division as a member of Group 30 (1997–2001), which also included actors Anthony Mackie and Tracie Thoms.
 While there, he was in several plays, including Romeo and Juliet as Romeo, Richard II in the title role, and Julius Caesar as Cassius.
 He graduated from Juilliard with a Bachelor of Fine Arts degree.